OtherRealms/Shot-Manager-Guide/source/index.rst

 --------------------------------------------------
 .. image:: SwapRules.JPG

 Swap Rules follow the principle of; replace data A with data B, if a collection filter is defined, the affect will be restricted to that collection.
-Rules defined in the Rule Book can then be re-used by assigning them to the shots individually.
+Rules defined in the Rule Book can then be re-used by assigning them to the Shots individually.
-If the following shot doesn't have a rule, the data block will be reset to its original/default state.
-Caution: large scenes with many objects may take longer to switch between shots.
+If the following Shot doesn't have a rule, the data block will be reset to its original/default state.
+Caution: large scenes with many objects may take longer to switch between Shots.

  Material overrides will target the first material slot only.